 Flaggers and TCS personnel working for private companies are also required to be certified.
 The Traffic Control Oversight Committee (DOCX 135KB), or TCOC, regulates who may provide training and issue the Washington State Flagging Card and Traffic Control Supervisor (TCS) Card.
 Please contact John Gancel (firstname.lastname@example.org) or Steve Haapala (haapalS@wsdot.wa.gov) for information on becoming an authorized training provider or instructor.

 Washington State Flagger Certification courses are available at many Community Colleges and through the TCOC approved training providers listed below (State flagging cards from Oregon, Idaho and Montana State flagging cards are also accepted in Washington.

 - Integrity Safety Services

 Traffic Control Supervisor (TCS) training

-Successful completion of a three day Washington State TCS course is required to become certified as a TCS and receive a certification card good for four years.
-Renewals require a one day recertification course if taken before your current card expires.
+Successful completion of a three-day Washington State TCS course is required to become certified as a TCS and receive a certification card good for four years.
+Renewals require a one-day recertification course if taken before your current card expires.
 There is a 6-month grace period for recertification, but you may not work as a TCS at any time if your card is expired.

 Prerequisites for TCS certification are verification of a minimum of 2000 hours of temporary traffic control related work and a current (unexpired) flagging certification from Washington State, Oregon, Idaho, or Montana.

-The following groups offer TCS training:
+The following groups offer TCOC approved training providers offer Washington TCS certification training: